The Way to Happiness: Denying affiliation with Scientology

 In Illinois in 2011, Rep. Dan Burke (D-Chicago) sponsored a resolution endorsing the "Good Choices" program, which is based on The Way to Happiness, as one of a number of suitable tools for teaching character, morals and values.
-Actress Nancy Cartwright, the voice of Bart Simpson and a Scientologist, submitted testimony to a House education committee, stating the program had "nothing to do with religion."
+Nancy Cartwright submitted testimony to a House education committee, stating the program had "nothing to do with religion."
 Opponents voiced concerns about the program's links to the Scientology belief system, and said that promoting its use in schools would violate the principle of the separation of church and state.
 Burke accepted that the program's Scientology links were more substantial than he had thought.
 He said he would work on the resolution and present it again at a later date.
 The reporter stated, "Not even the voice of Bart Simpson could convince Illinois lawmakers to approve a resolution aimed at teaching character in public schools because of its link to the Church of Scientology."